 However, the GoDaddy’s “one click” staging sites are painfully slow to generate.
-Cloning a large live site to create a staging site often takes the GoDaddy server 15-30 minutes or more.
-I could send a radio communication to Mars and get a response faster than GoDaddy can create a large staging site.
+Creating a cloned staging site often takes the GoDaddy server 15-30 minutes or more.
+I can send a radio communication to Mars and get a response faster than GoDaddy can create a large staging site.
 Likewise, once development work is completed pushing the updated staging site back to the live site to publish your changes takes equally as long.
 The latter also introduces a substantial window of time in which the site is publicly available, but likely incomplete or inoperable while new or modified files are being transferred to the live server.

 Staging Site Problems

 Worse though, is the way GoDaddy’s staging server works operates.
 Files deleted from the staging server, are not also deleted from the live server when the later is pushed to the live server.
 For example, if I have 16 files on the live site, the staging server should initially contain the same 16 files.
 If I then delete four files from the staging server and add four others, I still have a total of 16 files on the staging server (16 original and four new).
 When I push the staging server back to live, instead of 16 files the live server will contain 20 files (the 16 originals plus four new).
 Ideally, a staging server should be an exact duplicate of the original live site and the modified staging site should be returned to the live server as an exact copy.
 This a huge pain point that can introduce many issues for developers.
 As it stands, the process is a hot mess.

 Apparently, you can’t replace an image file with an updated image file of the same name.
 For example, replacing a unoptimized 2MB file with an optimized 200K version.
 Transferring the file via sFTP will complete, however, the updated version is never served even when directly calling it by its URL.
 Dumping cache does not help.
 Oh joy!

 Mandatory GoDaddy Plugins